MaastrichtU-IDS/dsri-documentation/docs/openshift-debug.md

 title: Debug a deployment
 ---

+## Debug from the web UI

+Some debugging can be done through the [DSRI web UI](https://app.dsri.unimaas.nl:8443).

-If the pod you are running is not building and deploying properly take a look at the `Events` tab of the deployment.
+* If the pod is not building or deploying properly take a look at the `Events` tab of the deployment.
 It is a log of all events faced by the deployment (pull image, install, etc).

-You can also check the `Monitoring` page in the left side menu to see all events in a project.
+* You can also check the `Monitoring` page in the left side menu to see all events in a project.

-When a pod is running you can check its logs in the `Logs` tab of a pod web page.
+* When a pod is running you can check its logs in the `Logs` tab of a pod web page.

 ## Debug build